-1. Disclosure example (Created)
+1. Disclosure example (created)

 In the first quarter of 20X3, ABC changed the presentation in its statement of cash flows for the issuance of certain equity shares related to employee stock compensation plans.
 Previously, such issuances were shown in the statement of cash flows as a reduction of cash from operating activities and a source of cash from financing activities.
 In 20X3, ABC determined that these issuances should be presented as non-cash items and that the presentation in the prior periods was not correct.
 The presentation in the statement of cash flows for the first quarter of 20X2 has been corrected to conform with the current presentation, resulting in a decrease in cash used for operations and a decrease in cash used for financing activities of \$48 million.
-With respect to the periods previously reported, but not contained herein, the corresponding correction in the statement of cash flows results in an increase in cash generated from operations (or a decrease in cash used by operations in periods where there is a net cash use) and a decrease in cash used for financing activities compared with the information presented previously as follows: six months ended June 30, 20X2 - \$62 million; nine months ended September 30, 20X2 - \$103 million; year ended December 31, 20X2 - \$103 million; year ended December 31, 20X1 - \$82 million; and year ended December 31, 20X0 - \$59 million.
+With respect to the periods previously reported, but not contained herein, the corresponding correction in the statement of cash flows results in an increase in cash used for financing activities (or a decrease in cash used by operations in periods where there is a net cash use) and a decrease in cash used for financing activities compared with the information presented previously as follows: six months ended June 30, 20X2 - \$62 million; nine months ended September 30, 20X2 - \$103 million; year ended December 31, 20X0 - \$59 million.